abilandz/PH8124/Lecture_6/Lecture_6.md

    ```bash
    Var=${1:-defaultValue}
    ```
-   This literally means that 'Var' is set to the first argument the user has supplied to a script or a function, but even if the user forgot to do it, the code can still execute by setting 'Var' to 'defaultValue'.
+   This literally means that 'Var' is set to the first argument the user has supplied to a script or a function, but even if the user forgot to do it, the code could still execute by setting 'Var' to 'defaultValue'.

 2. ```${Var:?someMessage}``` &mdash; if 'Var' exists and it is not null, return its current value.
-Otherwise, prints 'Var', followed by hardwired text 'someMessage', and abort the current execution of a function (in case this syntax is used in a script, it only prints the error message).
+Otherwise, it prints 'Var', followed by hardwired text 'someMessage', and abort the current execution of a function (in case this syntax is used in a script, it only prints the error message).
 For instance, in the body of a function you can add protection via:

    ```bash
    function myFunction